kurt-krueckeberg/pn/docs/notes.md

 Peripheral neuropathy has imparied coordination in my feet and ankles so I need a walker or a cane to get around.
 I also have noticed over the last several months a lose of normal coordination in my hands.

-PN has also brought altered sensation and in the last two years this has gotten worse in my hands and has become the biggest problem.
+But PN has also brought altered sensation and in the last year this has gotten worse in my hands, mainly the ends of my thumb and index finger, which are controlled by the mediam nerve (which happens to be the nerve compressed in carpal tunnel syndrome).
+This hass become the biggest problem because my sleep is affected every single night.

-The discomfort in my feet and lower legs worsens through the day.

-Peripheral neuropathy can result in pain.
-This pain can be tolerable during the day, but intolerable at night because medication is not all that great in controlling it.
-Although doctors may understand this, they don't always have much to help.

-..todo..
+Gabapentin is only moderated helpful.
+I was prescribed two 600mg a day, but I started taking and extra one at night, and it still doesn't deliver a knock blow to these altered sensations in my fingertip.
+Since I also have an Rx for pregabalin (Lyrica) I am also taking that at night.
+One doctor told me not to take both.
+But I don't care.
+I'm want to sleep normal, not begin my day at 4am or 2:30am.

+However, both of these medications make my dry eye worse, and I hate that.
+I can't enjoy reading.
+I'm trying to have as normal a life as possible and they side effects are worsing my occular surface disease.
+They make you tired as well.
+If I take two gabapentin (one taken in the evening or at bedtime, and then another around 3 or 4 or 5am) and a 75mg pregablin at bedtime, I not clear headed until about 1pm.

+So what I really want is to be able to go to Germany and know I won't experience terrible discomfort in my lower legs and feet from sitting for hours.
+And I want to know I can sleep normally once I get there.

+I do have terrible back pain, I don't take narcotics, do I have to have a spinal stimulator, gizmo implanted in my lower back, to do something as simple as flying to Germany (or anywhere else)?

 ## Sources of Information